rust-lang/rfcs/text/0000-cargo-asymmetric-tokens.md

 Private registries that require authentication use asymmetric cryptography as a more secure way for cargo to log in.
 Each registry works a little different, but the most common workflow is:
 1. Generate a key pair.
 (For many registries, you can generate the key pair using the cargo command `cargo login --generate-keypair`, which will print the public key for use in the next step.)
+2. Log into the registries website
-2. Go to the registries log in page, upload your public key and get the user ID for that key pair.
+3. Go to the "register a key pair" page, upload your public key and get the user ID for that key pair.
-3. On the command line run `cargo login --registry=name --private-key-path=path userId`
+4. On the command line run `cargo login --registry=name --private-key-path=path userId`

 There are credential processes for using key pairs stored on hardware tokens.
 Check crates.io to see if there's one available for your hardware.
 Each one is a little different, but the general workflow is:
 1. `cargo install credential-process-for-your-hardware-token`
 2. run `cargo credential-process-for-your-hardware-token setup registryURL` to get your public key.
 3. Go to the registries log in page, upload your public key and get your user ID.
 4. Edit `credentials.toml` to have a `credential-process` field as described by `credential-process-for-your-hardware-token` docs.
 (The credential process command may help do this for you.)

+Some registries prioritize user experience over strictest security.
+They can simplify the process by providing key generation on the server.
+If your registry works this way the workflow will be:
+1. Log into the registries website
+2. Go to the "register generate a key pair" page, and copy the command it generated for you.
+It will disappear when you leave the page, the server will not keep a copy of the public key!
+3. Run it on the command line.
+It will look like  `cargo login --registry=name --private-key="key" "userId"`

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation